natanielchng/0x4067/tutorials/timelapse/Timelapse.md

    ```
 ## Question 2
 - You have been tasked with investigating an image found at the following link: `https://raw.githubusercontent.com/0x4067/KpMU0l0N/main/SCSE.png`.
 What is interesting about the metadata of the image?
-- A QR code with a link to a text file is hidden somewhere within the image.
+- A QR code with another link to a text file is hidden somewhere within the image.
 What is the steganography technique used in the text file?
-- The flag obtained contains a link to a research paper.
+- The flag obtained from the text file contains yet another link to a research paper.
 What is the phone model discussed in the paper?

 **Hint**
 - Search online for EXIF viewers and steganography tools!